Parity-Time Symmetric Spin-1/2 Richardson-Gaudin Models: Introduction

-where, $H_0$ is the Hermitian part representing coherent evolution, $\Gamma$ is a positive semi-definite operator that describes dissipation and decoherence.
-The non-Hermitian term $-i\Gamma$ leads to decay in the norm of the state vector, which physically corresponds to the loss of population (or probability) from the system to the environment.
-5mm To describe open quantum systems more rigorously, one typically uses the density matrix $\rho$, which encompasses both quantum states and classical probabilities.
-The dynamics of $\rho$ is governed by a master equation, which generalizes the von-Neumann equation for closed systems.
-For Markovian open quantum systems, the master equation takes the Lindblad form \cite{davies,breuer,rivas,rosario}:
+where $H_0$ is a Hermitian operator governing the coherent dynamics of the system, and $\Gamma \geq 0$ is a positive semi-definite operator encoding dissipative and decohering effects.
+The imaginary term $-i\Gamma$ results in a non-unitary time evolution, manifesting physically as a decay in the norm of the state vector—representing the loss of probability amplitude from the system into the environment.
+While the effective non-Hermitian description provides valuable insight into dissipative dynamics, a more rigorous treatment of open quantum systems employs the density matrix formalism.
+The time evolution of the density operator $\rho$ is governed by a quantum master equation.
+For Markovian environments—where memory effects are negligible—the dynamics are described by the Lindblad master equation \cite{davies,breuer,rivas,rosario}: